 Test Automation is a key requirement in the world of DevOps and Agile testing.
 And yet anyone who has attempted test automation will tell you that it’s not a walk in the park.
 The difference between automated testing and effective automated testing is a significant one.
 It is indeed difficult for teams starting this journey to adopt it successfully and leverage its full potential.
-Here are some of the common challenges that teams face:
+Here are some of the common challenges faced in automation testing by Agile teams:

 Resolving communication challenges: Management buy-in is important to establish clear set of expectations for all team members.
 Create clear line of communications and points of contact for each process.
 Foster a culture that promotes transparency and active involvement of employees.